FertigLab/MARCC_SCRIPTS_FOR_COGAPS/README.md

 3) change the part of the files in the "CHANGE THIS SECTION" portion
 4) execute `./template_run` where "template" is replaced with your name

+# Bugs/Suggestions

+Please let me know on Slack or at tomsherman159@gmail.com if there are any bugs in these scripts or if there are missing features